lu-x23/cv-setup/README.md

-This task serves the function of learning basic html.
+The content of this repository serves the function of learning basic html & css.